-Situation analysis normally covers external environmental forces and internal marketing resources (e.g. R& D. capabilities, finances, and skills together with the experience levels of personnel) surrounding the marketing programme.
+Situation analysis normally covers external environmental forces and internal marketing resources surrounding the marketing programme.
 In addition, situation analysis considers the groups of consumers served by the company, the strategy adopted to satisfy them, and key measures of marketing performance.

 From the foregoing, you would see that as a basis for planning decisions, situation analysis is quite critical.
-You would also agree that is can be very costly, time-consuming, and at times, frustrating.
+You would also agree that it can be very costly, time-consuming, and at times, frustrating.
 For example, it is usually difficult to extract timely, accurate information from the huge pile of data accumulated during a situation analysis.
 Furthermore, some valuable information, such as sales or market- share figures for competition, is often not available.